Student-friendly JavaScript reference with examples

 const result = input1 * 2;

-Every exercise must end with a variable called output
+Every exercise must end with a variable called output containing your answer:

 const output = result;